MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 To complete this walkthrough, you will need:

 - For [!INCLUDE[prod_short](includes/prod_short.md)] online, a company based on the **Advanced Evaluation - Complete Sample Data** option in a sandbox environment.
 For [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, CRONUS installed.
-- You must have a Location with the name SOUTH.
-On the **Warehouse** FastTab choose both the **Require Pick** and **Bin Mandatory** checkboxes.
-For more information see https://review.docs.microsoft.com/en-us/dynamics365/business-central/inventory-how-setup-locations?branch=main
+- On the Locations Card you must have a Location with the Code name SOUTH.
+Then, on the **Warehouse** FastTab choose both the **Require Pick** and **Bin Mandatory** checkboxes.
+You also need to perform the Inventory Posting Setup for location SOUTH with Inventory Posting Group Code RESALE.
+For more information see [Set Up Locations](inventory-how-setup-locations.md).
+- Once you have the Location setup you need to add two Bin Codes as follows:
+    1. Select the Bins action.
+    1. Create two bins, with the codes S-01-0001 and S-01-0002.
-- To make yourself a warehouse employee at the location SOUTH by following these steps
+- To make yourself a warehouse employee at location SOUTH follow these steps

   1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Employees**, and then choose the related link.
   2. Choose the **User ID** field, and select your own user account on the **Warehouse Employees** page.
-  3. In the **Location Code** field, enter SOUTH.
+  3. In the **Location Code** field, choose SOUTH.
-  4. Select the **Default** field.
+  4. Select the **Default** field,and then select the **Yes** button.

 - Make item 1928-S available at the SOUTH location by following these steps: